eth-protocol-fellows/protocol-studies/docs/wiki/protocol/overview.md

 ## Network coming online and peer-to-peer computing

 The concept of peer-to-peer (P2P) networks, where computers communicate and share resources directly without a central authority, has a rich history dating back to the 1960s.
-Pioneering projects like the ARPANET project, switched on in late October 1969 became the first wide-area packet-switched network, laid the groundwork for this decentralized approach.
+Pioneering projects like the ARPANET, switched on in late October 1969 became the first wide-area packet-switched network, laid the groundwork for this decentralized approach.
 ARPANET demonstrated the model of distributed communication, where "every participating node could request and serve content".

 ![ARPANET-map](img/overview/ARPANET-map.jpg)
 > The map of ARPANET in the 1960s